WHAT IS MALIGNANT MESOTHELIOMA & HOW DOES IT DIFFER FROM BENIGN MESOTHELIOMA?

 - Chest or abdominal pain

-As the disease progresses, patients tend to endure symptoms including:
+As the disease progresses, patients tend to endure symptoms such as:

 - Increased pain